 Here are ideas:

 - Do some physical activity.
-Even something as simple as going for a walk can lift your mood.
+Even something as simple as going for a walk if the rules allow it can lift your mood.

 - Choose healthy food whenever you can.
 This can give you more energy.

 - Try to get enough good-quality sleep.
 You can improve your chances of sleeping well by going to bed and getting up at regular times if you can, keeping electronic devices out of the bedroom, and doing something relaxing in the hour or so before you turn the light out.

 - Make time for things that bring you joy and energise you – for example, reading, taking a bath, gardening, singing along to your favourite track or having a spontaneous dance party!
 Even if it’s only 15 minutes, it’s still time for you.

 - Stay connected with others.
 Even if you can only do it online, spending time with family members and friends is good for your mental health.
 You can talk about how you’re feeling, and share your ups and downs.
 Not only will you get support for yourself, but you’ll also be supporting others too.

 - Try something new.
 The challenge of learning a new skill is a great mood booster.
 You could learn new recipes or card tricks or try a new craft.